• Skip to main content

 Is It Better To Drive Or Take A Bus Tour To The West Rim?

-Because there are so many things to see and do at Grand Canyon West, it’s much better to drive there.
+Because there are so many things to see and do at the Grand Canyon, it’s much better to drive there.
 If you take a bus tour, you’re on the tour company’s schedule, and it’s a tighter time frame.
 So you may not get to do the add-on experiences.

 If you don’t have a car, you can rent one in Las Vegas.
 Many of the hotels offer car rental services on site.
 I always like to check the airlines’ websites, too, as many have competitive rates on car rentals.